vivekmathema/OSTRFPD/README.md

 A list of arguments and their description is given below:-

 The "--help" arguments will give a standard python help for all command syntax and associated description.
-Except for the python default argument “--help’, all of the OSTRFPD CLI arguments beings with single negative (-) sign followed by argument name (i.e.: -argument) and the numeric values are represented by uppercase word of the argument.
+Except for the python default argument “--help", all of the OSTRFPD CLI arguments beings with single negative (-) sign followed by argument name (i.e.: -argument) and the numeric values are represented by uppercase word of the argument.

 Whenever feasible, a short description and example of default CLI argument is shown in helper tool-tip message on status bar in GUI mode as: “< -argument value >”.